angristan/openvpn-install/README.md

 OpenVPN installer for Debian, Ubuntu, Fedora and CentOS.

-This script will let you setup your own secure VPN server in just a few minutes.
+This script will let you setup your own secure VPN server in just a few seconds.

 ## Usage